Researchers are taking advantage of the vital roles that electricity plays in our bodies to advance medicine.

 This recording of brain waves, called an EEG, represents the electrical activity of neurons in the brain.

 One of the newest technologies, called MEG, goes even further.
-It actually produces maps of magnetic fields caused by electrical activity in the brain, instead of just squiggles.
+Instead of just squiggles, it produces maps of magnetic fields caused by electrical activity in the brain.